EPIC SITES TO SEE

-Once you visit Genoa you will fall in love with it, as I did.
+You must visit Genoa and once you do, you will fall in love with it, as I did.
 This grand historic, bustling seaside city in Northern Italy is full of wonderment everywhere you turn.
 I couldn’t get over how much it has to offer, and yet I’m a little amazed it doesn’t attract more international tourists as a prime holiday destination.

 Palazzi dei Rolli (Palaces of the Rolls)

 These mansions from the Italian Renaissance period grace many of the streets, known as Le Strade Nuove (the New Streets).
 One street in particular, Via Garibaldi has Palaces built side by side, wall to wall, all along this narrow road.
 It’s simply stunning.
-But I noticed that yards weren’t very important.
-I wonder why.
+You must take a stroll down this road.

 Visit the Palaces